Chart Color Schemes

 Nudgee - Banyo lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Nudgee-Banyo's population is 11,711 as of Aug 2025.
-This reflects an increase of 922 people since the 2021 Census, which reported a population of 10,789 people.
-The change was inferred from ABS estimates of 11,663 in June 2024 and validated new addresses of 307 since the Census date.
-This results in a density ratio of 841 persons per square kilometer.
-Nudgee-Banyo's growth rate of 8.5% exceeded the SA4 region's 8.3%.
-Overseas migration contributed approximately 61.9% of population gains, though all drivers were positive factors.
+Nudgee-Banyo's population is approximately 11,781 as of November 2025.
+This represents a growth of 992 people since the 2021 Census, which recorded a population of 10,789.
+The increase is inferred from ABS data showing an estimated resident population of 11,663 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density of 846 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Nudgee-Banyo's growth rate of 9.2% since the 2021 Census exceeds both the SA4 region (8.6%) and national average.
+Overseas migration contributed approximately 61.9% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, using proportional growth weightings for age cohorts based on ABS Greater Capital Region projections released in 2023 with a base year of 2022.
-Future population dynamics anticipate an above median growth, with the area projected to increase by 2,586 persons to 2041, reflecting a total increase of 21.7% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 using a base year of 2022.
+Future population dynamics anticipate above median growth, with the area expected to increase by 2,586 persons to 2041 based on the latest population numbers, reflecting an overall increase of 20.9% over the 17-year period.

 Frequently Asked Questions - Population